Phil Mickelson, no pressure for a week full of incentives

 The man known as the ‘Open Doctor’ did a renovation of the field in hopes of landing a US Open; the work paid off as Torrey Pines hosted the 2008 U.S. Open when it was proclaimed champion Tiger Woods and it will be this year too.

 Mickelsonhowever, he never adapted.
-He has just four top-10 finishes in 18 starts since the trade, including a legitimate shot at victory, 10 years ago, when he finished second behind Bubba watson.
+He has just four top-10 finishes in 18 starts since the trades, including a legitimate chance at victory, 10 years ago, when he finished second behind Bubba watson.

 At the 2008 US Open, Mickelson he played the first two rounds disastrously without a driver.
-He actually scored a better shot than Woods in the first round, but he made a 9 over par during the third round when it took three strokes to get the ball onto the 13th green and finished tied for 18th.
+He actually scored a shot better than Woods in the first round, but he made a 9 over par in the third round when it took three strokes to get the ball onto the 13th green and was tied for 18th.

-“I’ve played here a lot since the reorganization, but I really haven’t spent a lot of time learning the nuances, and I did it early last week,” he explained.
+“I’ve played here a lot since the reorganization, but I really haven’t spent a lot of time learning the nuances, and I did that early last week,” he explained.
 Mickelson.

 A US Open title is the only big one that prevents you from Mickelson a Grand Slam in his career.